ImalinNijitha/Air-Pollution-Foreccasting-System-using-ML/README.md

 > Every year, **millions of people** are harmed by industrial air pollution — but most systems only detect it *after* it is already dangerous.

-**AirGuard AI flips this model.** By analyzing real-time sensor data from factories and thermal power plants, the system **forecasts dangerous emission events in advance** and automatically alerts the right people at the right time — before harm is done.
+This model analyzes real-time sensor data from factories and thermal power plants, the system **forecasts dangerous emission events in advance** and automatically alerts the right people at the right time — before harm is done.

 ---

-## ⚡ Live Sensor Simulation
+## ⚡ Live Sensor Simulation Demo

 ```
 ┌──────────────────────────────────────────────────────────────────────┐